timcs1274/Quizme/README.md

 ## Description

-**
+*Test your knowledge!*

 This fun project was a way to display my growing javascript skills.
 This is an app which asks the user a series of questions within a certain amount of time.
 With each incorrect answer, 3 seconds are taken away from the timer.
 Try to complete the quiz as fast as possible and see what the fastest time you can get is!
+View the [Deployed page here!](https://timcs1274.github.io/Quizme/)

 ## Learning Points